A Street Scene in Seville

 Thomas Eakins American

-Thomas Eakins, the acclaimed Philadelphia realist painter, produced this ambitious multi-figure work while still a student.
-Traveling in Spain, he set up an easel on the roof of his Seville hotel to paint what he described as “the most difficult kind of a picture”—a subject in full sunlight.
-Eakins hired a family of street musicians, the Requenas, to pose for him; the daughter, Carmelita, also inspired a spirited oil sketch (1979.135.2).
-The finished painting, A Street Scene in Seville, which the artist worked on for more than three months, represented an important milestone in Eakins’ education, challenging him to adapt his rigorous academic practice to the outdoors.
+Eakins, the acclaimed Philadelphia realist, produced this ambitious multifigure work while still a student.
+Traveling in Spain, he set up an easel on the roof of his Seville hotel to paint what he described as "the most difficult kind of a picture"—a subject in full sunlight.
+Eakins hired a family of street musicians, the Requeñas, to pose for him; the daughter, Carmelita, also inspired a spirited oil sketch (1979.135.2).
+The artist worked on the larger painting for more than three months, challenging himself to adapt his rigorous academic practice to the outdoors.

 This image cannot be enlarged, viewed at full screen, or downloaded.